 Danmarks Nationalbank invests in equities and corporate bonds via passively listed investment funds, so-called Exchange Traded Funds (ETFs).
 An ETF is a package solution in which the composition of assets follows an underlying index.
 Danmarks Nationalbank has no influence on the individual companies in the ETF – only on the choice of the actual ETF.
 ETFs are easy to implement and are also a relatively cost-effective solution for Danmarks Nationalbank.

 Danmarks Nationalbank's exposure to equities and corporate bonds has generally been via ESG-screened ETFs.
 In 2022, Danmarks Nationalbank therefore chose to switch to ETFs that comply with the EU's minimum requirements for Paris Aligned Benchmarks (PABs) (see fact box).
-In the long term, neither the risk nor the expected return on the foreign exchange reserve is expected to be significantly affected by the switch.
+It is not possible to determine with certainty whether the risk or the expected return on the foreign exchange reserve will be affected by the switch.
 By being among the first investors in PAB ETFs, Danmarks Nationalbank contributes to building up the market for PAB ETFs and making them interesting to a broader investor base.
 At the same time, Danmarks Nationalbank is aware of the alternative approaches to meeting the objective of aligning with the Paris Agreement used in the market and is monitoring the ongoing development in this area.

 Fact box on EU Paris Aligned Benchmarks